AgoraDoc/agora-style-guide/_content/word-list.md

 : No articles before the phrase, for example, "enable dual-stream mode."

 dual stream
 : Use as a noun.
-Do not use *dual stream*.
+Do not use *dual streams*.

 ### E